-Mr. Alinder is a member of the American Bar Association, the Bar Association of San Francisco, where he currently serves on the Executive Committee for the Civil Litigation Section, and has been a member of the Edward J. McFetridge American Inn of Court.
+Mr. Alinder is a member of the American Bar Association and the Bar Association of San Francisco, where he recently finished a term on the Executive Committee for the Civil Litigation Section, and he has been a member of the Edward J. McFetridge American Inn of Court.

 Mr. Alinder served as a volunteer assistant district attorney in the Misdemeanor Trial Unit for the City and County of San Francisco in 2006.

 Mr. Alinder has been a faculty member for the Practising Law Institute webcast, Avoiding E-Discovery Pitfalls: Litigation Holds and Preservation Letters.